-Join Bob McGannon for an in-depth discussion in this video Understanding risk triggers, part of Managing Project Risk.
+Join Bob McGannon for an in-depth discussion in this video Understanding risk triggers, part of Project Management Foundations: Risk.

 Protecting your project is not all that…different from protecting a National Park.…The park rangers construct towers to keep…an eye on the landscape, looking for signs of trouble.…This works well, because where's there's…smoke, there's usually fire.…You should do the same thing for your project.…And it rarely requires timber or construction skills.…As smoke is the warning sign for fire,…I suggest you spend time thinking of what…is called "risk triggers" early warning…signs, like smoke, that indicate a risk…is about to come to fruition.…